ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section.
-If all in-domain glue records do not fit in a UDP response, the name server MUST set TC=1.
+If all in-domain glue records do not fit in a response over UDP transport, the name server MUST set TC=1.

 ## Sibling Referral Glue

-   This document clarifies that when a name server generates a referral response, it MUST [SHOULD] include available sibling glue records in the additional section.
-If all sibling glue records do not fit in a UDP response, the name server MUST [is NOT REQUIRED to] set TC=1.
+   This document clarifies that when a name server generates a referral response, it SHOULD include all available sibling glue records in the additional section.
+If all sibling glue records do not fit in a response over UDP transport, the name server is NOT REQUIRED to set TC=1.

 ## Updates to RFC 1034

-   [this doesn't really account for SHOULD on sibling glue...]

    Replace